 As a distance student you will have to think about how these different types of assessments fit into your schedule in order to complete all compulsory elements.
-For example, if you know you cannot attend a compulsory contact course, it is best not to enrol in that course.
+For example, if you know you cannot attend a compulsory contact workshop, it is best not to enrol in that course.

 For the majority of courses, you will be able to electronically submit your assignments for marking.
 However, there may be times when you will need to use the postal system.
 If this is the case, you should allow for the time it will take to reach your course co-ordinator for marking.
 We have a 15 working day turnaround time for returning marked assignments (starting from due date, and only if you submitted your assignment on time).
 Assignments for off shore students will be returned by airmail or electronically.

-It is important to take note of the dates and times for any courses you are thinking of enrolling in and ensure that you can commit to sitting the examination on this date.
 We are also able to cater for some special requirement such as students with disability.
 For more information see the Examinations web pages.

 The Massey University academic year is divided into three main teaching periods: Semester One, Semester Two and Summer School.
 Semesters One and Two each consist of 12 teaching weeks, and conclude with an exam period.
 Summer School has 10 teaching weeks.
 In addition, a longer teaching period, the Double Semester, parallels Semesters One and Two with an exam period at the end of Semester Two.